Glomerular filtration rateGFR; Estimated GFR; eGFR

 - Blood creatinine measurement

-The creatinine clearance test, which involves a 24-hour urine collection, can also provide an estimate of kidney function.
-But this method is not always accurate.
+The creatinine clearance test , which involves a 24-hour urine collection, can also provide an estimate of kidney function.

 Your health care provider may ask you to temporarily stop any medicines that may affect the test results.
 These include antibiotics and stomach acid medicines.